yostane/learning-ai/docs/src/use/README.md

 ### Presets
 The “presets” feature in our app is a powerful tool that allows users to save and load predefined settings for their conversations.
 Users can import and export these presets as JSON files, set a default preset, and share them with others on Discord.

+### Prompts

+The prompts feature in our app is a powerful tool that allows users to save and load predefined prompts for their conversations.
+You can use a prompt with the /prompt command.
+A prompt can have parameters, which are replaced with values when the prompt is used.

+Prompts  creation is available at the right sidebar.
+You can create a new prompt, edit an existing prompt, or delete a prompt.

 ### AI providers

 #### Azure OpenAI